ladas-larry/react-native-responsive-image/README.md

 # React Native Responsive Image

-React Native Image component, that resizes itself appropriately on all different iOS screens.
+React Native <Image> component, that resizes itself appropriately on all different iOS screens.

 ##Why?

-React Native Image size is rendered the same for iPhone4/5, iPhone6 and iPhone6 Plus.
+React Native <Image> size is rendered the same for iPhone4/5, iPhone6 and iPhone6 Plus.
-Desired behaviour in the real world is to have Image component, that scales relatively.
+Desired behaviour in the real world is to have <Image> component, that scales relatively.

 ##Usage

 All you need to do is download the component's code, require the component and then set it's `initWidth` and `initHeight` props.
-This values stays the same on iPhone4/5 and the are correctly increased for iPhone6 and iPhone6 Plus.
+These values are used as they are on iPhone6 Plus, and they are scaled down for iPhone4/5/6.

 ```